emanueledepaola/snake-autoplay/README.md

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/open_codespace.png)

 This will open a browser-based IDE (essentially vscode) in a new tab.
+The first time (only) you instantiate this particular codespace, from the integrated CLI, launch the setup script after having sourced the hidden `.env` file:

-The first time (only) you instantiate this particular codespace, from the integrated CLI, launch the setup script:
+    source .env
     setup

 this installs all the dependecies we need, basically `pygame` and a custom version of `pygbag` modules.